|National Statistic|| |

-It covers businesses which are engaged in retail trade and which operate in Great Britain (England, Scotland and Wales); it does not include Northern Ireland, the Isle of Man or the Channel Islands.
+The RSI covers businesses that are engaged in retail trade and that operate in Great Britain; it does not include Northern Ireland, the Isle of Man or the Channel Islands.

-Retailers provide total retail turnover inclusive of VAT, including sales from stores via the internet, mail orders, stalls and markets, door-to-door and telephone sales; a separate question is asked for total retail sales generated via the internet only.
+Retailers provide total retail turnover inclusive of Value Added Tax (VAT), including sales from stores via the internet, mail orders, stalls and markets, door-to-door, and telephone sales; a separate question is asked for total retail sales generated via the internet only.

 The primary purpose of the Retail Sales Index (RSI) is to produce a short-term measure of the changes in the volume and value of sales of goods by retail businesses in Great Britain, providing a timely indicator of economic performance and strength of consumer spending.
 The industries included in the Retail Sales Inquiry are defined by the UK Standard Industrial Classification (SIC 2007).
-Retail Sales statistics published in the Retail Sales Statistical release are presented for all retailing, both including and excluding automotive fuel and in 4 retail sector groupings:
+Retail sales statistics published in the Retail sales statistical bulletin are presented for all retailing, both including and excluding automotive fuel, and in four retail sector groupings:

 The non-food sector is broken down further to provide statistics on:

-Retail Sales statistics published in the Retail Sales Tables on a monthly basis are presented by retail sector groupings and more detailed industry sub-groups.
+Retail sales statistics published in the Retail sales quality tables on a monthly basis are presented by retail sector groupings and more detailed industry sub-groups.
 At this level, non-disclosive statistics covering small and large businesses, non-seasonally adjusted, are provided.

 The main output measures include value and volume estimates, in both seasonally adjusted and non-seasonally adjusted forms.
 The value estimates reflect the total turnover that businesses have collected over a standard period, while the volume estimates are calculated by taking the value estimates and adjusting to remove the impact of price changes.Back to table of contents